Handling Unpaid Leave During Notice Period: Can We Deduct Pay in Final Settlement?

 Hi,

-There is no statutory obligation on the employee side that leave should not be availed during notice period.
-For instance sickness during notice period cannot be neglected just because employee serves notice period.
-But in general most of the employers insist for notice period without leave.
+There is no statutory obligation on the employee's side that leave should not be availed during the notice period.
+For instance, sickness during the notice period cannot be neglected just because the employee serves the notice period.
+However, in general, most employers insist on completing the notice period without leave.

-Leave without information during notice period is something different one which amounts to misconduct.
-So you cannot apply same scale for all cases and depends on the case may take call.
-If employee proceeds on unauthorized leave for more than 2-3 days employee can be advised to extend the notice period or consider period of absence as leave without pay.
+Leave without information during the notice period is different, as it amounts to misconduct.
+Therefore, you cannot apply the same scale for all cases, and it depends on the situation; a decision may be taken accordingly.
+If an employee proceeds on unauthorized leave for more than 2-3 days, the employee can be advised to extend the notice period or consider the period of absence as leave without pay.

-Also for leave informed cases while 1-2 days leave can be neglected any thing beyond it candidate can be advised to extend the notice period.
+For leave-informed cases, while 1-2 days of leave can be neglected, anything beyond that, the candidate can be advised to extend the notice period.

 raghunath_bv

-Additionally, consulting with legal counsel may be necessary to ensure compliance with labour laws and regulations.
-It is crucial to handle such situations with sensitivity and in accordance with established procedures to avoid potential legal repercussions
+Additionally, consulting with legal counsel may be necessary to ensure compliance with labor laws and regulations.
+It is crucial to handle such situations with sensitivity and in accordance with established procedures to avoid potential legal repercussions.

 Thanks.